-□You receive "Extra Help" from Medicare to pay for your prescription drugs. □You have gone less than 63 days in a row without creditable coverage. □You have had creditable drug coverage through another source such as a former employed union, TRICARE, or Veterans Health Administration (VA).
-Your insurer or your human resort department will tell you each year if your drug coverage is creditable coverage.
-This information because you may need it if you join a Medicare drug plan later. urces natior
+□You receive "Extra Help" from Medicare to pay for your prescription drugs. □You have gone less than 63 days in a row without creditable coverage. □You have had creditable drug coverage through another source such as a former employer, union, TRICARE, or Veterans Health Administration (VA).
+Your insurer or your human resources department will tell you each year if your drug coverage is creditable coverage.
+This information may be sent to you in a letter or included in a newsletter from the plan.
+Keep this information because you may need it if you join a Medicare drug plan later. □ Note: Any notice must state that you had "creditable" prescription drug coverage that is expected to pay as much as Medicare's standard prescription drug plan pays.

-□ Note: Any notice must state that you had "creditable" prescription drug coverage that is expected to pay as much as Medicare's standard prescription drug plan pays. □ Note: The following are not creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites.
+□ Note: The following are not creditable prescribes discount cards, free clinics, and drug discount cards.
 Medicare determines the amount of the penalty.
-Here is how it works: □ If you went 63 days or more without Part D or other creditable prescription drug coverage after you were first eligible to enroll in Part D, the plan will count the number of full months that you did not have coverage.
-The penalty is 1% for every month that you did not have creditable coverage.
-For example, if you go 14 months without coverage, the penalty will be 14%. ☐Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
-For 2025, this average premium amount is \$36.78. □To calculate your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
-In the example here it would be 14% times \$36.78, which equals \$5.15.
-This rounds to \$5.20.
-This amount would be added to the plan sponsor's monthly premium for someone with a Part D late enrollment penalty.
-There are three important things to note about this monthly Part D late enrollment penalty: □ First, the penalty may change each year because the average monthly premium can change each year. □Second, you will continue to pay a penalty every month for as long as you are enrolled in a plan that has Medicare Part D drug benefits, even if you change plans. □Third, if you are under 65 and currently receiving Medicare benefits, the Part D late enrollment penalty will reset when you turn 65.
-After age 65, your Part D late enrollment penalty will be based only on the months that you don't have coverage after your initial enrollment period for aging into Medicare.
-If you disagree about your Part D late enrollment penalty, you or your representative can ask for a
+Here is how it works: □If you went 63 days or more without Part D or or you were first eligible to enroll in Part D, the pla did not have coverage.
+The penalty is 1% for ev coverage.
+For example, if you go 14 months with n will count the number of full months that you ery month that you did not have creditable ☐ Then Medicare determines the amount of the a plans in the nation from the previous year.
+For 2 3 , , □To calculate your monthly penalty, you multiply monthly premium and then round it to the near 14% times \$36.78, which equals \$5.15.
+This routhe plan sponsor's monthly premium for som est 10 cents.
+In the example here it would be unds to \$5.20.
+This amount would be added to There are three important things to note about this monthly Part D late enrollment penalty: □First, the penalty may change each year beca each year. use the average monthly premium can change ☐Second, you will continue to pay a penalty even plan that has Medicare Part D drug benefits, ev □Third, if you are under 65 and currently receiving penalty will reset when you turn 65.
+After age 65 based only on the months that you don't have compared to the second seco 5, your Part D late enrollment penalty will be